 Basic Rules of Contact Lens Care

 Unlike eyeglasses, contact lenses sit directly on your eyes.
-While convenient and popular with many, wearing contact lenses requires patients to properly care for them.
+While a convenient and popular option for many, wearing contact lenses requires patients to properly care for them.
 People who do not follow their eye doctor’s instructions run the risk of developing serious eye infections and not being able to successfully wear contact lenses.
 We’ll share some basic rules on contact lens care.

 Wash your hands every single time before handling your contact lenses